syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/global-local.md

 ## Right to left (RTL)

-RTL provides an option to switch the text direction and layout of the Spreadsheet component from right to left.
-It improves the user experiences and accessibility for users who use right-to-left languages (Arabic, Farsi, Urdu, etc.).
-To enable RTL Spreadsheet, set the [enableRtl](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_EnableRtl) to true.
+The Right to Left (RTL) feature allows you to switch the text direction and layout from left-to-right to right-to-left.
+This feature is especially beneficial for interacting with the spreadsheet in languages that are written and read from right to left, such as Arabic, Farsi, Urdu, and others.
+Enabling RTL significantly improves the experience and accessibility for such languages.

+To enable RTL in the Spreadsheet, you need to set the [enableRtl](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Spreadsheet.Spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_EnableRtl) property to `true`.
+By setting enableRtl, the spreadsheet component’s text direction and layout will be adjusted to support right-to-left languages.

 {% if page.publishingplatform == "aspnet-core" %}